parkerhutchinson/stereo-resume/README.md

 #### Draftboard https://draftboard.com - Full Stack Javascript Developer
+Draftboard is a online fantasy sports betting application written in Django backend, React front-end, deployed to Heroku CI server.
+User profiles that manage monitary transactions.
+Offsite API and local data using Redux and pusher for near real time async data display.

+* React15.x front-end development working with external and cached data.
+* Python 3.x web development in the popular Django CMS Framework.
+* Work in house with product team to deliver feature requests and squash bugs.
+* Convert the desktop presence into a functioning mobile experience.
+* Work with the heroku CI server for daily / tri-weekly deployments.
+* Create a unified application experience through atomic design.

 #### Purple.
 Rock.
 Scissors. https://prpl.rs - Client Side Engineer(Full Stack Javascript Developer)
+* Working with clients, strategy, managers, and designers to deliver high quality web experiences
+* development with large scale companies on distributed networks.
+* design and develop high functioning front-end experiences.
+* Build backends in Larvel, Django, Wordpress, Drupal and Node.
+* Maintain servers including delivery and building from scratch Apache and Nginx systems.

 ---